Road cycling training camps 2023: what you need to know

-It’s a four hour flight from the UK, but for that you get reliable weather year-round: its nickname is the Island of Eternal Spring.
+It’s a four hour flight from the UK, but for that you get reliable weather year-round: its nickname is the Island of Eternal Spring, and this makes it a great spot for some of the best training camps.
 It is famous for Mount Teide, home to the longest continuous climb in Europe and the pros that stay at over 2,000m over winter and train from the hotel door.
 Needless to say Tenerife is great for hill training as it’s mostly around 5-6%.
 There is very little flat.

 At four hours from the UK, like Tenerife, Lanzarote is a bit less convenient than some destinations.
 Its greatest sell is probably its excellent temperatures in December-March when other European destinations can be cold (though the often-present wind can be a bit frustrating).
 Its highly distinctive volcanic landscape offers varied cycling terrain including decent climbs and there is good support for cyclists in terms of bike shops and mechanics.

 Also around a 4.5 hour flight from the UK, Gran Canaria is the neighbouring Canary island to Lanzarote and Tenerife.
 It’s also ideal for both winter training cycling and a cycling summer camp thanks to its reliable weather year-round.

 It might only be a relatively small island, with a circumference of 235 kilometres, but it’s terrain is varied enough to satisfy the thirst for winter and spring training.
 Experience the notorious climb of the Valley of the Tears (read more here), and the stunning landscape of the island.
 Like Tenerife, this is a great place to get some hill climbing in the legs during your camp’s cycling.

 Read our ultimate guide to Gran Canaria for more inspiration.